promcon/website/content/2019-munich/schedule.md

     <td>12:30</td>
     <td>
       <a href="/2019-munich/talks/fun-and-profit-with-alertmanager">
-        Fun and profit with AlertManager
+        Fun and Profit with Alertmanager
       </a>
     </td>
     <td>